Pronicio/vsc-pack/README.md

 # 🍀 My VSC extension pack.

-Here is my extension pack that I use on a daily basis.
+In the `./vsc` folder is my visual studio code extension pack  that I use on a daily basis.
+In the `./idea` folder are all my extensions and keyboard shortcuts.

 ## Extensions of the pack :